elusivecodes/fQuery/README.md

     - `responseType` is a string containing the expected Content-Type header of the response.
     - `cache` is a boolean indicating whether to cache the request, and will default to *true*.
     - `processData` is a boolean indicating whether to process the data depending on the `contentType`, and will default to *true*.
+    - `rejectOnCancel` is a boolean indicating whether to reject the promise if the request is cancelled, and will default to *true*.
     - `headers` is an object containing additional headers to send with the request.
+    - `afterSend` is a function that accepts an `xhr` argument, and will be called after the request is sent.
-    - `beforeSend` is a function that accepts an `xhr` argument, will be called before the request is sent.
+    - `beforeSend` is a function that accepts an `xhr` argument, and will be called before the request is sent.
+    - `onProgress` is a function that accepts `progress`, `xhr` and `event` as arguments and will be called on XHR download progress.
-    - `uploadProgress` is a function that accepts `progress`, `xhr` and `event` as arguments and will be called on XHR upload progress.
+    - `onUploadProgress` is a function that accepts `progress`, `xhr` and `event` as arguments and will be called on XHR upload progress.

-This method returns a *Promise* that resolves when the request is completed, or rejects on failure.
+This method returns a *AjaxRequest* that resolves when the request is completed, or rejects on failure.

 ```javascript
 dom.upload(url, data, options);